sonic-net/SONiC/doc/mgmt/Certificate_Management.md

 ### 1.3.5 Monitoring

-The sysmonitor.py script will be enhanced to detect the following conditions, and using the event management framework, raise the appropriate alarm:
+The sysmonitor.py script will be enhanced to detect the following conditions, and using the event management framework, raise the appropriate alarm.
+A new certificate monitoring thread will be added to sysmonitor.py to periodically check the certificates.

 **Alarms**